webplatform/docs-wpd/Infrastructure/Bugs/index.md

 |}

 ==Creating a bug==
 To create a new bug, just click ''New'' on one of the Bugzilla pages.
 When you create a new bug, you must select ''webplatform.org'' as the product.
 The form that follows contains the fields listed above.
+The component and Summary fields are mandatory.

 ==Commenting on a bug==